-With teens and adolescents this is most critical.
+With teens and adolescents, this is most critical.
 Human brain development and maturation is a process that is guided by the body’s endogenous cannabinoid system and occurs until the early twenties.
 Exposure to phytocannabinoids released in cannabis consumption disrupt the process of brain maturation and affect aspects of memory, attention, processing speed and overall intelligence.

-In adults, using large quantities of cannabis over a long periods of time progresses to chemical dependency issues much like heroin and cocaine cannabis will ultimately become problematic not only to physical health but also to the mental health of users.
+In adults, using large quantities of cannabis over a long period of time progresses to chemical dependency issues much like heroin and cocaine cannabis will ultimately become problematic not only to physical health but also to the mental health of users.

 For individuals that already suffer from psychiatric and mental health conditions such as depression or anxiety, reactions to cannabis can be quite severe and should be avoided just as much as any mind-altering drugs including alcohol.

 Treating Cannabis Addiction in South Africa